 Delegates attending face:face classroom courses will receive their printed manual on Day 1 of the course.

 Yes.
-During this two day course you’ll receive all the training you need to prepare for the BCS Modelling Business Processes certificate examination.
+During this course you’ll receive all the training you need to prepare for the BCS Modelling Business Processes certificate examination.
 A pass means you’re another step closer to achieving the BCS International Diploma in Business Analysis – the de facto certification for practicing business analysts.
 One last thing; this course is also approved as consistent with the IIBA BABoK version 3.0 and enables participants to develop SFIA skills BPRE, levels 5 and 6.

 If this course is part of your BCS Diploma in Business Analysis programme you have a choice of further modules which include the core BA Diploma modules, Business Analysis Practice and Requirements Engineering.
 Candidates who have already completed Modelling Business Processes also need to pass one of the Foundation Specialisms; in Business Analysis, IS Project Management, Business Change or Commercial Awareness.
 The structure of the certification is shown here.